|

 partially true.
 Fuel consumption is a function

-of many things including building performance,
+of many things including but not limited to building performance,

 boiler over and under sizing, types of controls,